nonomal/librespeed_speedtest/doc.md

   * MySQL/MariaDB and its PHP PDO module
   * PostgreSQL and its PHP PDO module
   * SQLite 3 and its PHP PDO module
+  * MSSQL and its PHP PDO module (Windows only)
-* If you want to enable results sharing:
+* If you want to enable results sharing (these are usually installed automatically by most distros when you install PHP):
-  * FreeType 2 and its PHP module (this is usually installed automatically by most distros)
+  * FreeType 2 and its PHP module
+  * The PHP gd library

 Let's install the speed test.